Algebraic Laws for True Concurrency: Extensions

-(2) Soundness of $APTC_{\tau}$ with guarded linear recursion and the shadow constant with respect to rooted branching pomset bisimulation $\approx_{rbp}$.
+(2) Soundness of $APTC_{\tau}$ with guarded linear recursion and the state operator with respect to rooted branching pomset bisimulation $\approx_{rbp}$.

-Since rooted branching pomset bisimulation $\approx_{rbp}$ is both an equivalent and a congruent relation with respect to $APTC_{\tau}$ with guarded linear recursion and the shadow constant, we only need to check if each axiom in Table \ref{AxiomsForShadow} is sound modulo rooted branching pomset bisimulation $\approx_{rbp}$.
+Since rooted branching pomset bisimulation $\approx_{rbp}$ is both an equivalent and a congruent relation with respect to $APTC_{\tau}$ with guarded linear recursion and the state operator, we only need to check if each axiom in Table \ref{AxiomsForState} is sound modulo rooted branching pomset bisimulation $\approx_{rbp}$.

 From the definition of rooted branching pomset bisimulation $\approx_{rbp}$ (see Definition \ref{RBPSB}), we know that rooted branching pomset bisimulation $\approx_{rbp}$ is defined by weak pomset transitions, which are labeled by pomsets with $\tau$.
 In a weak pomset transition, the events in the pomset are either within causality relations (defined by $\cdot$) or in concurrency (implicitly defined by $\cdot$ and $+$, and explicitly defined by $\between$), of course, they are pairwise consistent (without conflicts).
 In (1), we have already proven the case that all events are pairwise concurrent, so, we only need to prove the case of events in causality.
 Without loss of generality, we take a pomset of $P=\{e_1,e_2:e_1\cdot e_2\}$.
 Then the weak pomset transition labeled by the above $P$ is just composed of one single event transition labeled by $e_1$ succeeded by another single event transition labeled by $e_2$, that is, $\xRightarrow{P}=\xRightarrow{e_1}\xRightarrow{e_2}$.